mjdwitt/zeituhr/README.markdown

 ## Building

-I'm building this with [Middleman](http://middlemanapp.com), so after cloning this, you can just run `middleman` in the projects root directory and navigate to `localhost:4567` to see the results.
+I'm building this with [Middleman](http://middlemanapp.com), so after cloning this, you can just run `middleman` in the project's root directory and navigate to `localhost:4567` to see the results.
 Feel free to build it to static files with `middleman build` and host it yourself, if you'd rather.